owntone/owntone-server/docs/building.md

 See the [Documentation](getting-started.md) for usage information.

-## Quick version for FreeBSD
+## Quick Version for FreeBSD

 There is a script in the 'scripts' folder that will at least attempt to do all the work for you.
 And should the script not work for you, you can still look through it and use it as an installation guide.

-## Quick version for macOS (using Homebrew)
+## Quick Version for macOS Using Homebrew

 This workflow file used for building OwnTone via Github actions includes all the steps that you need to execute:
 [.github/workflows/macos.yml](https://github.com/owntone/owntone-server/blob/master/.github/workflows/macos.yml)

-## "Quick" version for macOS (using macports)
+## "Quick" Version for macOS Using MacPorts

 Caution:

 1) this approach may be out of date, consider using the Homebrew method above since it is continuously tested.
-2) macports requires many downloads and lots of time to install (and sometimes build) ports... you'll want a decent network connection and some patience!
+2) MacPorts requires many downloads and lots of time to install (and sometimes build) ports.
+You will need a decent network connection and some patience!

-Install macports (which requires Xcode): <https://www.macports.org/install.php>
+Install MacPorts (which requires Xcode): <https://www.macports.org/install.php>

 ```bash
 sudo port install \